|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 A rescheduled event a month later went on unhindered and drew ten times the original crowd of listeners.

-FedS does not take official stances on issues outside of its mandate.
+WUSA does not take official positions outside of its mandate.

-As discussed in Section 2 of this report, in the case of women’s rights speaker Inga Muscio, the FedS Poster Policy affected the ability of organizers to promote the event.
-Specifically, under the Poster Policy all posters must adhere to UW and FedS policies and regulations, which is vague enough to empower UW administrators to remove posters simply because complaints are received, as was the case with the promotional posters for Muscio’s talk.
+As discussed in “University Practices”, in the case of women’s rights speaker Inga Muscio, the Feds Poster Policy affected the ability of organizers to promote the event.
+Specifically, under the Poster Policy all posters must adhere to UW and Feds policies and regulations, which is vague enough to empower UW administrators to remove posters simply because complaints are received, as was the case with the promotional posters for Muscio’s talk.